 Logic is objective, but it is not perceptually objective; it’s conceptually objective.
 Everyone implicitly understands the transitivity of implication (the first axiom above), because axioms are self evident, though there certainly are axioms that are less intuitively obvious.
 For example:

-But this means that the second part of the following definition of truth does not hold, unless somehow you make the leap that consistent behavior in the real world implies consistent behavior in internal logic:
+But this means that the second part of the following definition of truth (from UPB) does not hold:

 Truth is a measure of the correlation between the ideas in our minds and the consistency of rationality, which is directly derived from the consistent behaviour of matter and energy in the real world.
 (Rational consistency, or internal logic.)